jameswilson/jameswilson.github.io/_pages/about.md

   at <a href="https://www.bluespark.com" target="_blank">Bluespark</a>.
 He uses this space to blog about travel, web development, Drupal, open source, mac, and various other topics.
 </p>

+## Hi, I'm James.
+This is my blog.

+I write about varied topics here, including everything from cuisine, to programming, to travel.
+I’ve been traveling and living in various places around the world for several years.
+These are my stories.

+## How I got here

 After graduating in Computer Science at North Carolina State University, and a few brief stints of corporate work, I left for an extended sabatical to travel the world and ended up settling in Cuenca, Ecuador in 2006.

 I turned to web development to sustain my travels and began learning the emerging Web standards of the day.
 In 2007 and '08, as the number of website projects steadily increased, I began compiling my ideas into a reusable custom <abbr title="Content Management System">CMS</abbr> written in Classic ASP VBScript.